|

 Especially thinking about Deon Beardon's The Beast 18" subwoofer

-which uses a single 18" active driver and 3 18"passive radiators.
-Many people have many different opinions regarding how to make PR-based
+which uses a single 18" active driver and (3) 18"passive radiators.

-research behind me, I made up this little masterpiece I call The
+So I made up this little sub I call The

 10Triple10.